 He switched on the radio, hoping for some soft classical music to soothe his nerves.

-Wagner’s “Gotterdammerung.”
+But no, it was Wagner’s Gotterdammerung.
+Humph!
+“Twilight of the Gods.”
 Hardly soothing.

-“Twilight of the Gods.”
-That future time in German mythology when pagan gods are destroyed in a final battle with evil powers.
+He recalled that it was about that future time in German mythology when pagan gods are destroyed in a final battle with evil powers.
 The Pastor once had an interest in mythology and even enjoyed some of Wagner’s music.
 Then he heard that Wagner had been an adept of theosophy, and ever since held the composer and his music in contempt.
 But it went still deeper.
 Another theosophist—Adolf Hitler—had been a rabid fan of Wagner.
 The Nazi madman had been fond of enjoying the mystic solitude of listening to Wagner while sitting on an outcropping of rock, high in the Bavarian Alps, surrounded by dense clouds, and immersed in esoteric thought.

-The Pastor would do little research for his sermon.
+The Pastor would do little research for the sermon.
 In earlier years he devoted twenty hours a week to preparing a message.
 But anymore, he rarely gave more than an evening’s effort, and usually at the last hour on Saturday night.

 Over the years the Pastor developed a formula for his sermons.
 His approach was to attack a specific act of sinfulness, then preach an emotional call to repentance and godly living.
 His sermons were all structured in the same way, only the topic changed from week to week.
 It did not take a great deal of time to prepare such sermons.
 Especially with Annabelle doing much of the research for examples gleaned from magazines and newspaper exposés of wayward people.